diskoverdata/diskover-docs/source_files/install_logfiles.md

 ___
 ### Create Diskover Logs Directory

 By default all log files when `logToFile` is set to `True` are stored in `/var/log/diskover/` directory.
 This directory can be changed by setting `logDirectory` in config file.
-For Windows you will want to change this directory to for example `C:\\Windows\\Temp`.
+For Windows you will want to change this directory to for example `C:\Program Files\diskover\logs`.

 🔴 &nbsp;Create Diskover logs directory:
 ```